toladata-software/django-cryptography/docs/examples.rst

 =======================

 Using symmetrical encryption to store sensitive data in the database.
-Wrap the desired model field with :class:`EncryptedField` to easily protect its contents.
+Wrap the desired model field with :class:`~django_cryptography.fields.EncryptedField` to easily protect its contents.

 .. code-block:: python